alexwillman/Project1-GNS3-Mid-Size-Company-Network/09-dhcp-configuration.md

 sudo systemctl enable isc-dhcp-server
 ```

-The verify the service is running by using:
+Then verify the service is running by using:
 ```
 systemctl status isc-dhcp-server
 ```